Flour Guide: is All-Purpose Flour the same as Plain Flour?

 All-purpose flour nutrition

 All-purpose flour is a fantastic source of protein and other vital nutrients.
-It contains a high protein content of 10-12%.
 It’s a good source of selenium, riboflavin, niacin, and thiamine.
 Traceable amounts of copper, iron, phosphorus, and zinc are also present.
-All-purpose flour is very versatile and can be used to make anything from bread, muffins, or even pizza dough.
-It lacks the healthy fibre that whole wheat contains but it makes up for this in versatility!

 All-purpose flour calories